javaee/jms-spec/README.md

 ## Issue tracker

-Comments and changes to the JMS specification will be managed using  [the JIRA issue tracker](http://java.net/jira/browse/JMS_SPEC).
+Comments and changes to the JMS specification will be managed using [the JMS issue tracker](https://github.com/javaee/jms-spec/issues).

-If you would like to propose a change to the JMS specification, please [create an issue](http://java.net/jira/secure/CreateIssue!default.jspa) containing a description of the proposed change, or [search for an existing issue](http://java.net/jira/secure/IssueNavigator.jspa?mode=show&createNew=true) and add a comment.
-You need to sign up for a java.net account and login first.
+If you would like to propose a change to the JMS specification, please create an issue containing a description of the proposed change, or find an existing issue and add a comment.
+You need to sign up for a free GitHub account and login first.

 ###  How to create an issue